KosiehBarter/blivet-tests/README.md

 Timezone = Your timezone with --utc
 RootPassword = self_explanatory

 Note that MachineRam and MachineNoOfDisks are numbers.
 MachineRam is in Megabytes.
+Also note that your ini (at this moment) has to be named "blivet-tests.ini" (without quotes!).

 # Depedencies / Requirements:
 * python3